 a is the pre-FEC padding factor (ranging from 1 to 4) indicated in U-SIG or EHT-SIG.

-For an EHT PPDU carrying multiple users, the value of the RXVECTOR parameter PSDU_LENGTH returned for user u is calculated using Equation (34-X9).
+For an EHT MU PPDU, the value of the RXVECTOR parameter PSDU_LENGTH returned for user u is calculated using Equation (34-X9).

 (34-X9)